Variable price and attribute transport system

 Centre for Transport and Society (CTS) Project Manager: Professor Graham Parkhurst

-Contributing faculty colleague: Danny Myers
+Contributing colleague: Danny Myers

 Project partner: Loughborough University